 Selling Outside the Box: Why Special Sales Should Always Be In Your Plans

 Saturday, April 6, 1:15 PM – 2:15 PM Central

 Publishers typically focus on how to get their books into bookstores, but some of the biggest selling titles have made their money outside of box–or big box—storefronts.
 From crowdfunding to niche vendors, there are great ways to connect with new revenue streams, have less competition for your products, and stand out instead of being part of a crowd.

 Working special sales channels can make a huge difference in a title’s success while helping to drive sales in more traditional outlets, as well.
 Plus, special sales are often nonreturnable, reducing your risk.
 But how do you identify your niche special sales markets?
 This panel of experts will show you how they found money thinking outside the box.
-Panelists include Lee Klancher, publisher at Octane Press; Karen Pavlicin-Fragnito, publisher at Elva Resa Publishing; Kelly Peterson, director of client services at INscribe Digital, a division of Independent Publishers Group; and Gail Woodard, president at Dudley Court Press.
+Panelists include Karen Pavlicin-Fragnito, publisher at Elva Resa Publishing; Kelly Peterson, director of client services at INscribe Digital, a division of Independent Publishers Group; Richard Williams, vice president of publisher development at Independent Publishers Group; and Gail Woodard, president at Dudley Court Press.